-Sigve Knutson (b.
-1991, Norway) obtained an MA in Contextual Design at Design Academy Eindhoven in 2016.
+Sigve Knutson (Norway, 1991) obtained an MA in Contextual Design at Design Academy Eindhoven in 2016.
 He is now based in Oslo and has had several solo shows in cities like Milan, Athens, Beirut and Copenhagen.
 His practice is motivated by a fascination for the intuitive and raw rather than the smoothened and planned.

-Audrey Large (born 1994) is a French designer living in the Netherlands.
+Audrey Large (France, 1994) is a designer based in the Netherlands.
 After graduating with Cum Laude from the Master Social Design at the Design Academy in Eindhoven in 2017, she joined the post-academic program of the Jan Van Eyck Academie (NL).
 In a context of exponential digitization, she positions her practice in an interdisciplinary form of design that uses digital cinema and image theory as a field of research to reconsider object design methodologies.